fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 These readings are both straightforward enough that they don't need much of an introduction.
 Yet I want to be clear they are BOTH deeply flawed and that's why it's fun for us to dissect them as a pair.
 Pay close attention to the RHETORIC of these articles---the way they are trying to persuade you.
 Some questions that will help to evaluate the rhetoric: What assumptions about people/society/health are each making?
 How do the authors use "science" to argue their point?
 How does each NOT address issues or concerns that they should?

 {% include alert.html class='danger' title='Reading reflection' text="
 Everyone writes on the same question today: Is Philpott's reply to Freedman effective?
 Does he really refute Freedman's argument?
-Does he even characterize it effectively?
+Does he characterize it accurately?
 Are they really talking about the same things?
 Does Philpott use the history of diet and health effectively (considering what you've learned in this course)?
 "%}